Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

       - Backup is not necessary.
    *  - Private keys are stored on the Ledger that is secured by a PIN code and backed up by recovery phrase.
       - Private keys are stored in the wallet.
-      - Private keys are stored in the wallet and protected by a secret recovery phrase for recovery.
+      - Private keys are stored in the wallet and backed up by a secret recovery phrase.
    *  - Creation and management of single signature accounts
       - Creation and management of single signature accounts
       - Creation and management of single signature accounts